 Example Weekly Schedule

-- A minimum of 5 individual clients scheduled weekly (or more in consultation with supervisors)
+- ~5 individual clients scheduled weekly (more or less in consultation with supervisors; dependent on developmental trajectory)

 - 1 outreach presentation per semester

-- Up to 1 hour of triage coverage during the second semester
+- Up to 1 hour of triage and/or Urgent coverage during the second semester

 - 1.5 hours of group therapy + 0.5 hours of supervision (optional, based on availability)